-When it comes to deep social exclusion, more women (6%) are also more excluded than men (5%) in 2015.
+When it comes to deep social exclusion, 5.5% of women are deeply excluded, compared with 5% of men in 2016.

-Over the period 2006–15, the lowest level of social exclusion for both men and women was recorded in 2008.
-Since the global financial crisis, the rate of social exclusion has risen steadily for men, and has fluctuated around 23% for women.
+Over the period 2007–16, the lowest level of social exclusion for both men and women was recorded in 2008.
+Since the global financial crisis, the rate of social exclusion has risen steadily for men, and has fluctuated for women.